salesforce/refocus-bot-timeline/README.md

 Note: If you want to test this locally you will need some environment variables:

-- `API_TOKEN` - Used for Requests to Refocus.
+- `API_TOKEN_DEV` - Used for Requests to Refocus.
 Created in refocus/tokens/new.
-- `SOCKET_TOKEN` (Returned Upon Installation) - Used for Socket Connection.
 - `NODE_ENV` (defaults to 'dev') - Used to determine which instance of Refocus to install the bot.
 - `REFOCUS_URL` (OPTIONAL) - Used to specify which refocus instance to point to.